-Inheritance is a design pattern commonly used in object-oriented programming which allows you to model entities that inherit certain properties or functions from a parent class.
-This can be incredibly useful for modeling entities which have multiple types, such as different types of activities to show in a feed.
+Inheritance is a design pattern commonly used in object-oriented programming which allows you to model entities which take on certain properties or functions from another entity.
+This can be useful for modeling a set of entities which are different variants of the same kind of thing.
+Each variant has its own particulars, but all the variants have certain properties in common.

 Relational databases don't support inheritance per-se, but with some effort we can arrange things with Prisma to give a pretty good approximation.